Xilinx/foc-motor-ctrl/docs/src/sw_arch.md

 The Object Dictionary is defined in the Electronic Data Sheet (EDS), which lists all supported objects, along with any sub-objects.
 The full object dictionary can be found in eds (electronic data sheet) file available on the github [here](https://github.com/xilinx/foc-motor-ctrl/blob/main/apps/foc-mc.eds).

-Following are the list of objects implmented for this server:
+Following are the list of objects implemented for this server:

 - **CiA 301 Device & Communication Objects**
   | Index  | Sub  |   Description                        | Access Type | PDO Mapped |